asafkessler/-abandoned-pilot-rescue-system/README.md

 # abandoned-pilot-rescue-system
-me and my team created this project for technological training in IAF
+me and my team created this project for technological training in our organization.